Special rates require proof of eligibility at check-in.

 Located in the Sports Authority shopping complex (Kona Commons), this excellent burger joint may look like a chain, but it's an independent, locally owned and operated eatery that serves 100% organic, grass-fed Big Island beef.
 Be sure to order a side of seasoned Big Daddy fries served with house-made aioli dipping sauce.

 This breezy, open-air restaurant, located upstairs at the Shops at Mauna Lani, offers an excellent roster of appetizers: don't miss the seared-scallop sliders or the coconut-crusted crab cakes.
 The chef here has freedom to cook up his own daily specials, and the macadamia-crusted opakapaka (Pacific red snapper) is a standout.
-Other entrées include maple-brined pork chops and crab-stuffed shrimp.
+Other entrées include rustic chicken pasta and crab-stuffed shrimp.
 Homemade breads and creamy butters set the stage for a nice meal, which most definitely should include one of Tommy's outstanding martinis, the tastiest and strongest anywhere on the island.
-Desserts are decadent and meant for sharing. www.tommybahama.com.
+Desserts are decadent and meant for sharing.
+There's live music every evening. www.tommybahama.com.
 Credit cards accepted.

 As suggested by our Facebook fans: